Transmutable/tiny-memex/INSTALLATION.md

 	raspi-config

 Use the menus to set your password.
-(Trevor always uses 'vannevar')
+(Trevor uses 'vannevar' for new Tiny Memex)

 Use the menus to set the hostname to 'tinymemex-??' where ?? is your serial number (01 through 20).
 For the rest of this document we'll use 'tinymemex-01' but be sure to use your hostname.